mantoni/eslint_d.js/README.md

 Experimental support for eslint flat config is available since `v13.1.0` if the `ESLINT_USE_FLAT_CONFIG` environment variable is defined.

+Known flat config limitations:

+- [#281](https://github.com/mantoni/eslint_d.js/issues/281) - The background server process only evaluates the config format used at start time and not per invocation of eslint.
+Multiple projects sharing the same background server but using different config formats will result in config errors for the projects that don't match the background server's set config format.
+Editors that automatically start `eslint_d` will also result in config errors if the background server was not started with the correct config format for the project.
+Restarting `eslint_d` with the desired config format can be used to work around the limitation: `ESLINT_USE_FLAT_CONFIG=true eslint_d restart` to enable flat configs or `ESLINT_USE_FLAT_CONFIG= eslint_d restart` to disable flat configs.

 ## Commands

 Control the server like this: